ashim888/ajna_blog/_posts/2020-11-29-CollabFiltering.md

 These are the following things you must do before getting started with implementation:
   - Make sure you have python installed in your system
   - You must have basic knowledge of python programming
+  - Make sure you have movie lens dataset downloaded you can find it on the internet

 # Implementation of the Algorithm